 The Examined Life - Stephen Grosz

-Unique insights into the human condition gathered from over 20,000 client hours.
+Unique insights into the human condition gathered from the author’s 20,000+ client sessions.
+Surprising, sensitive and profound.

 The Gifts Of Imperfection - Brené Brown

 "Whole-hearted living" - what it means and how to find it within yourself.
-Drawing on many years of research the author has narrowed her findings down to three central themes.
+Drawing on many years of research, the author has narrowed her extensive findings down to three central themes.
 She also shares her own journey on how to live more authentically and be more compassionate.